All Episodes

 The news never show prep never stops.

-Sure, we're here prepping the show while the show's being performed in Chicago today.
+Sure, you're prepping the show while the show is being performed in Chicago today.

-This will uh this is one of the reasons why Pelosi and Reed have had to drop their culture of corruption, and they moved on to strong and tough or tough and resolved, whatever it is, their latest talk point propagate.
+This is one of the reasons why Pelosi and Reed have had to drop their culture of corruption and they moved on to strong and tough or tough and resolved, whatever it is, their latest talk point propaganda.

 Strong and smart.